Glossary

 Organization: Client and user of Spearhead.

-Dashboard: Homepage to view and sort the user's capabilities and aggregated data.
+Dashboard: Homepage to view and sort the user's capabilities and aggregated data (e.g. timesheets, cont.

 Customer Dashboard: Homepage to view customer's aggregated data (e.g. agents, work sites, customer contacts, etc.)

-Forms: Used by IES developers to create the architecture of Spearhead.
-Used to generate pages within Spearhead.
+Forms: Used by IES developers to create the pages users fill out within Spearhead.

 Expenses: Costs incurred by an agent when performing a job that are then billed back to the client.